goodnekk/Computational-Cosmogeny/thinking-app.md

 # thinking app

+## preface

+This text serves as an introduction and overview to the project.
+See each subfolders for more extended and messy notes with other materials complementing them.

+Also: as of 2018-03-30 we are still re-organising this repo, so... you know it.

 ## intro

 We came to think that we need real hypertext to work proficiently and with different levels of degree in the complexity of our thinking.